Build Guide - Evaluator - Welcome Message (linear)

 Create a Modal step

-Once in the Flow Builder, start by creating a Modal.
+Once in the Appcues Builder, start by creating a Modal.
 We have a prebuilt "Welcome" modal you can use:

 A logo works great, or if you have a person as an introduction (like a CEO or a Customer Success Manager) that works well, too.